Interlisp/Interlisp.github.io/content/en/software/using-medley/il-using.md

 When you complete typing the ending `)` the Interlisp interpreter will perform the calculation and return the result.

 One thing you probably noticed, the function name `PLUS` is capitalized.
 This is traditional -- Interlisp programmers commonly ran with the caps-lock turned on.
 It’s not that the developers of Interlisp were always shouting at each other.
 Rather, when Interlisp was developed computer programming was in its early days and all-caps type-in was common.
-(It's possible to change the Interlisp exec to automatically capitalize symbols at imput, as is the case with the Common Lisp exec, if that's your preference.)
+(It's possible to change the Interlisp exec to automatically capitalize symbols at input, as is the case with the Common Lisp exec, if that's your preference.)